DC293/DC293.github.io/_machine-learning/Linear-regression.md

 $$

 ### Hamming distance
 The Hamming distance is commonly used to compare words.
-For example, comparing the word “sport” and “spork” would give a distance of one as each letter represents a dimension.
+For example, comparing the words “sport” and “spork” would give a distance of one as each letter represents a dimension.

 For two words $p$ and $q$, each of length $n$, the Hamming distance can be calculated as: